banner

 );

-So I went to the documentation and issues of flutter_file_picker, and finally based on issues#1148 and the related wiki, I came to the conclusion: This is a problem with the Android file system and has nothing to do with my code 😌
+So I went to the flutter_file_picker documentation and issues to find out.
+Finally, based on issues#1148 and related wiki, I came to the conclusion that this is an issue with the Android file system and has nothing to do with my code 😌

-And my final solution was: Since I couldn't specify the allowed file extensions, I simply set it to allow any file and then checked if the file extension was correct.
+My final solution was: since I couldn't specify the allowed file extensions, I decided to allow any file to be selected and then check if the file extension is correct.

-On Monday, I received feedback from a user that their OPML file could not be imported.
-Since MeRead imports OPML files silently in the background, and this user's OPML file was relatively large, I didn't pay much attention at the time and told them it might be due to a poor network environment, and they should wait a bit longer.
-On Saturday, I saw that this user's problem was still not resolved, and they even sent me their OPML file.
+On Monday, I received feedback from a user that their OPML file couldn't be imported.
+Since MeRead imports OPML files silently in the background, and the user's OPML file was relatively large, I didn't pay much attention at the time and told them it might be due to poor network conditions, and they should wait a bit longer.
+On Saturday, I saw that the user's problem was still unresolved, and they even sent me their OPML file.
 I tested it and indeed couldn't import it.
-When I returned to the dormitory in the evening, I started debugging as soon as I turned on my computer, and quickly found the cause: OPML files from different sources have some differences in format, which caused MeRead to occasionally encounter null safety errors when parsing the file.
+When I returned to the dormitory in the evening, I immediately started debugging on my computer and quickly found the cause: OPML files from different sources have some differences in format, which caused MeRead to occasionally encounter null safety errors when parsing the file.
 After finding the problem, I fixed it in two minutes.
 I immediately released a new version that night.

 So now the latest version of MeRead is 0.6.1.
-In addition to fixing the issue with importing OPML files, there are two other updates:
+In addition to fixing the OPML import issue, there are two other updates:

-• New feature: When deleting subscription sources, you can select all or deselect all
+• New feature: Ability to select all and deselect all when deleting subscription sources

 • Optimization: Optimized the way links are opened within the app